Conformally flat Lorentzian manifolds with special holonomy groups: Proof of Theorem

-This implies the equations Substituting this to the first equation from \eqref{cf4}, we get this implies Using that it is not hard to show that $A_1$ and $A_2$ are the same as for $n\geq 3$.
-The rest of the proof remains the same.
+Equality \eqref{Fij1} for $n=2$ can be rewritten in the form This shows that $F_{ij}$ is the same as for $n\geq 3$, and the rest of the proof for $n=2$ is the same as for $n\geq 3$.
+The theorem is true. $\Box$

-{\bf Case 2.2.} The case $s_0<0$ can be considered in the same way as the case $s_0>0$.
-Now we may assume that $\lambda=1$ and $h$ is the metric of the Lobachevskian space,